-The therapeutic model applied in the Takiwasi Center is innovative and unique in its genre.
-It is characterized by the combination of the resources of psychological and medical conventional therapies with those of the Traditional Amazonian Medicine, mainly through the ritualized and controlled use of medicinal plants with psychosomatic effects on the individual.
+Takiwasi's addiction treatment model is innovative and one of a kind.
+It combines a multitude of treatment techniques from conventional psychology and medicine, with those of traditional Amazonian medicine.
+Treatment is conducted mainly through the ritualized and controlled use of medicinal plants that have psychosomatic effects on the individual.

-It follows the general model of therapeutic communities, offering an instance of self-observation and restructuring through daily life and domestic tasks.
+This follows the general model of therapeutic communities, offering a place for stability, self-reflection and routine through daily life and household chores.

-They closely accompany the patients in each stage of the treatment, for both the initial detoxification and for the exploration of their own inner world.
-There is a special emphasis in the ritual and controlled use of medicinal plants with psychosomatic effects, in accordance with the Amazonian tradition.
+They closely accompany each stage of treatment for both initial detoxification and exploration of their inner world.
+Special emphasis is placed on the ritualized and controlled use, according to the Amazonian tradition, of medicinal plants with psychosomatic effects also known as "master plants".

-In Takiwasi the human being is considered from his physical, psychological and spiritual dimension.
-Addiction is understood as a symptom of the emotional and existential discomfort that must be addressed for the modification of the addictive behavior.
-In the treatment, abstinence is an important part of the rehabilitation process, but it is not enough: stop consuming is not equivalent to being rehabilitated.
-Understanding the affective bond with the substance is essential for healing.
-Rehabilitation as an objective is not limited to non-consumption, it implies an integral restructuring of the person that starts from self-knowledge and taking responsibility for their own process and their own life.
+In Takiwasi, people are considered from physical, psychological and spiritual aspects.
+Addiction is understood as a symptom of emotional and existential discomfort, and this must be addressed in order to shift behavioural patterns.
+In treatment, abstinence is an important part of the rehabilitation process, but it is not enough: simply not consuming is not equivalent to rehabilitation.
+Understanding people’s bonds with the substances they rely on is essential for healing.
+Therefore, rehabilitation involves a comprehensive restructuring of the person, which is based on self-awareness and encouraging responsibility for their own life and processes.